newism/dev-diary.newism.com.au/posts/creating-craft-cms-slideouts.md

 To get started you'll need:

-1. A Craft CMS v3.7.22+ install (also tested in Craft CMS v4.0.0)
+1. A Craft CMS v4.0.0 install
 2. A custom module or plugin.

 ## Create a Module